rlindgren/aidk/CONTRIBUTING.md

 Thank you for your interest in contributing to AIDK!
 This document provides guidelines and instructions for contributing.

+## AI-Assisted Development

+We welcome contributions made with the help of AI coding assistants.
+When using AI tools:

+### Guidelines

+- **Quality standards apply equally** - AI-assisted code must meet the same quality bar as human-written code
+- **Review AI output carefully** - Verify correctness, test thoroughly, and ensure the code follows our conventions
+- **Understand what you submit** - Be able to explain and maintain any code you contribute
+- **Run the full test suite** - AI-generated code must pass all tests: `pnpm test`

+### AI Agent Resources

+If you're an AI agent or using one:

+- **Read `CLAUDE.md`** - Overview of the codebase for AI agents
+- **Check `ARCHITECTURE.md` files** - Each package has detailed architecture docs
+- **Use `CONVENTIONS.md`** - Naming and coding standards
+- **Use testing utilities** - `aidk-shared/testing` provides fixtures and helpers

+### Attribution

+No special attribution is required for AI-assisted contributions.
+The standard commit and PR process applies.

+---

 ## Development Setup

 ### Prerequisites